Marco Rubio Blames Russian Bots And Trolls For Pushing ‘Clinton Body Count’ After Jeffrey Epstein’s Death

 Many security experts have warned that Russia is still trying to interfere in American elections and political movements in general, with Special Counsel Robert Mueller telling members of congress that Russia is currently attacking American elections.
 American intelligence agencies said that Russia tried to push divisive message to sow political discord during the 2016 election cycle.

-Others have connected the immediate rise in political blaming in the wake of Epstein’s death to Russia, saying that the trending hashtags had the hallmark of a Russian disinformation campaign.
+Others have connected the immediate rise in political blaming in the wake of Epstein’s death to Russia, saying the trending hashtags had the hallmark of a Russian disinformation campaign.

 Understand that the reason Russian bots are all over the Internet making wild claims about a Clinton connection to the Epstein suicide is because key people in the United States and abroad know the *Trump* connection to Epstein is the one that matters, and is the real story here.